mantczakaus/ont_amplicon/README.md

 3. Install [`Singularity`](https://docs.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps) to suit your environment.
 The pipeline has been validated using singularity version 3.10.2-1 and apptainer version 1.3.6-1.el9 but has not yet been tested with singularity version 4.

 4. Set your singularity container cache directory.
-Copy paste the code below and press enter.
+Copy paste the code below and press enter:
-Specify a different location if space is limited in your home directory.
 ```
 [[ -d $HOME/.nextflow ]] || mkdir -p $HOME/.nextflow